bullhornfixie/three.js-journey-advanced/21-imported-models/readme.md

 - `GLTFLoader`
 - you can also use a `LoadingManager` in conjunction
 - the `gtlf object` comes with many children within the object group
 - sometimes a model is made up from one child and sometimes it's children
+- use `Draco` file format for better performance and need `DRACOLoader`

 ## Resources